 Though state laws vary, to be guilty of solicitation, one must:

 States vary as to whether the other person must receive the request, or whether the act of making the request (along with criminal intent) is enough to constitute solicitation.
 Some require that the other person actually receive the request.
+Most crimes can be paired with solicitation, such that a ringleader for a gang of thieves can be charged with soliciting the burglary without having to have participated in the actual burglary.

 Subsequent Crime Need Not Be Committed